Evaluating interest rate risk and creating a risk management strategy

 U.S. Bank’s Derivative Products Group is a team of professionals whose resources and expertise in interest rate risk management can be accessed by contacting your U.S. Bank Relationship Manager.

 The information in this article and any accompanying materials (the "Materials") are provided for your informational purposes only.
 The Materials do not constitute an offer, a commitment or solicitation to engage in any products or transactions.
 The Materials are derived from internal and external sources that we believe are reliable, but we do not warrant their completeness or accuracy.
 The Materials describe products and services available through U.S. Bank National Association and are not bank deposits or insured by the FDIC.
+Derivative products and services are generally restricted to “eligible contract participants” as defined in the Commodity Exchange Act and Commodity Futures Trading Commission regulations, and other legal requirements and restrictions apply.
 Before entering into any transaction, you, along with your own financial, legal, tax, accounting and other professionals, should conduct a thorough evaluation of any proposed transaction and determine whether or not any transaction is right for you.

 Related content